backwind1233/AzureDocs/AzureJavaSDK/JCA/integrate_keyvault_JCA_provider_with_jarsigner.md

 ## Pre-requisites
 1. Prepare a certificate in Azure KeyVault.
-1. Prepare a service principal
+1. Prepare a service principal.
 1. Assign the principal with read and write permissoins of the KeyVault.

 ## Steps